maptracker/ManagePerl/PubD-Disclosure-Approval.md

 * __Decision Date:__ 2017-Jan-26
 * __Public Disclosure Date:__ 2017-Feb-03

-_Bristol-Myers Squibb PubD disclosure information_
+_Bristol-Myers Squibb PubD disclosure information.
+Because the git commit log and older file versions were not submitted for publication approval, the repository has been purged of history from points prior to approval.
+Internal BMS users can find the preceeding history in repository `ManagePerl-PrePublication`_